 Like it or not, mobile apps are a central part of our lives.
 In fact, in many developing countries, the mobile phone is a user’s primary means of accessing the Internet.
 Businesses owe it to these consumers to safeguard their confidential data.
 With the proliferation of IoT, essentially all data can be accessed from any device, as long as authentication is complete.

-In a recent breach in Aug 2018, Air Canada reported that attackers got access to passport numbers, expiry dates, NEXUS numbers for frequent travelers, and dates of birth of up to 20,000 of its app users.
+In a breach in Aug 2018, Air Canada reported that attackers got access to passport numbers, expiry dates, NEXUS numbers for frequent travelers, and dates of birth of up to 20,000 of its app users.
 All of these sell profitably on the Dark Web, and each of it is an identity fraud case waiting to happen.
-Obviously, it’s a bad look for the business, and more specifically, the developers behind the scenes.
+Cyber attacks have a real cost to a businessCyber attacks have a real cost to a business and more specifically, the developers behind the scenes.

 This problem is not isolated to enterprises with huge customer bases.
 According to the Abandoned Web Applications: Achilles’ Heel of FT 500 Companies report by High-Tech Bridge Security Research, 92% of web applications come with exploitable security vulnerabilities.